satkar2001/NoteTakerLFT/README.md

 ## What This App Does

-NoteTakerLFT is designed to be your personal digital notebook that works everywhere.
-You can create and edit notes even without an internet connection, and when you sign up for an account, all your notes sync seamlessly across your devices.
-The app automatically saves your work as you type, so you never lose your thoughts.

-Whether you're jotting down quick ideas, writing detailed project plans, or organizing your daily tasks, this app adapts to your workflow with powerful search capabilities and flexible organization features.
+NoteTakerLFT is a personal notetaking application that you can use on any platform(Mobile/PC).
+You can create, edit, save, and organize your notes by favorites , categories etc and also sort them according to created date, albhabetical order etc.
+The best part?
+You don't need to sign up to start using it.
+Your notes are saved in your browser until you clear the cache.
+When you do create an account later, all your previous notes will automatically transfer over and be saved permanently so you never lose anything you've written.

 ## Key Features

 **User Authentication & Account Management**
 - Secure user registration and login using JWT tokens and bcrypt password hashing
 - Password reset functionality with email-based OTP verification using Nodemailer
-- Google OAuth integration for quick sign-in
-- User profile management with customizable settings

 **Note Creation & Management**
-- Rich text editor powered by TipTap with formatting options like bold, italic, headers, and lists
+- Simple text editor
-- Auto-save functionality that saves your work as you type
-- Drag-and-drop note organization with intuitive controls
-- Note tagging system for better categorization
+- Note tagging/category system for categorization

 **Search & Discovery**
-- Real-time search across all notes using fuzzy matching algorithms
-- Advanced filtering options by tags, favorites, and creation date
+- Searching across notes by title, content and tags.
-- Sort notes by various criteria including date, alphabetical, and custom order
+- Sort notes by various criteria including date, updated time and alphabetical order.
-- Quick access to recently edited notes

 **Offline Capability**
-- Local storage integration that works without internet connection
+- Local storage integration to save notes without logging in.
-- Automatic sync when you go online and create an account
-- Progressive Web App (PWA) features for mobile installation
-- Seamless transition between offline and online modes

 **User Experience**
 - Responsive design built with Tailwind CSS and shadcn/ui components

-- Dark and light theme support with system preference detection
-- Mobile-first design that works perfectly on phones, tablets, and desktops
-- Keyboard shortcuts for power users
+**Logging**
+- logging feature implemented for backend logs using app.log file for local and on render console after deployment.

 **Technical Features**
-- RESTful API design with comprehensive Swagger documentation
+- RESTful API design with Swagger documentation
-- PostgreSQL database with Prisma ORM for reliable data management
+- PostgreSQL database with Prisma ORM
-- Email service integration supporting both Gmail and Resend
+- Email service integration supporting Gmail
 - Comprehensive error handling and logging throughout the application
-- Type-safe development with TypeScript on both frontend and backend
+- Type safe development with TypeScript on both frontend and backend

 ## Technical Architecture

 ![Architecture](/frontend/public/architecture.png)

-The application follows a modern full-stack architecture with clear separation of concerns.
-The frontend is a React single-page application that communicates with a Node.js REST API.
-User data is stored in PostgreSQL, with local browser storage providing offline functionality.
+The application follows a full-stack architecture.
+The frontend is a single page React application that communicates with a Node.js backend.
+User data is stored in PostgreSQL, and localStorage is also used for offline note saving etc.

 **Frontend Stack:**
 - React 18 with TypeScript for type-safe component development